FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 + **3D Speaker Array**

-Most 3D speaker arrays has at least two plans of speakers.
-Such plans are defined by three non-align speakers sharing the same height (z).
-If a source elevation is above the speakers top one, or below the bottom one, the source will be clamped to the closest plan.
-The clamping behavior, like with 2D speaker array, is shown with phantom sources that indicate the position used inside the DSP stage of SPAT Revolution.
+Most 3D speaker arrays have at least two speaker layers.
+Such layers are defined by three non-align speakers sharing the same height (z).
+Elevation clamping will handle sources as they exceed the extreme layers.
+This clamping behaviour, like with 2D speaker array, is shown with phantom sources that indicate the position used inside the DSP stage of SPAT Revolution.

 ![](include/SpatR/Room/3DViewHeightClamping.png)

 ## Limit cases

 + Elevation clamping does not occur with distance-based pan law when using 3D speaker array, except for the Z=0 plan.
-This prevents some jumps and aberrations in sound.
+This prevents some jumps and aberrations in sound. <!-- TODO: Clarify, DBAP can't be 3D, you mean for KNN an WFS? -->
 + When using a 2D non-surrounding speaker array, efficiency and elevation clamping are tied together.
 If efficiency clamping is activated, SPAT Revolution automatically switches on the elevation clamping.
 On the contrary, if elevation clamping is turned off, then, so is the efficiency clamping.
 + WFS is the only case where it can make sense to put virtual sources in front of the speakers, to take advantages of the focus zone.
-This zone and the associated behavior is detailed in the WFS section of this user guide.
+This zone and the associated behaviour is detailed in the  [WFS Section](Spatialisation_Technologies_WFS.md) of this user guide.